Self-similar rupture of thin films of power-law fluid: Introduction

 Many industrial and biological fluids involved in lubrication flows exhibit non-Newtonian behaviour \cite{eley2005applied,myers2005application,zhang2003analysis}.
 One commonly used non-Newtonian model is the power-law model, in which the stress is a power-law function of the strain rate, with the power $n$ a fluid-dependent parameter characterising the nature of the non-Newtonian response ($n <1$, $n>1$, and $n=1$ giving shear-thinning, shear-thickening, and Newtonian behaviour, respectively).
 The evolution of non-Newtonian fluids of power-law type due to surface tension has been considered in the context of contact-line motion~\cite{flitton2004surface,king2001two}, as well as capillary levelling of an almost-flat interface~\cite{dallaston2024capillary,iyer1996leveling}.
 There are also a number of results concerning flow down an inclined surface, in which gravity and surface tension are both included \cite{miladinova2004thin,noble2013thin}.

-Rupture of thin films of power-law fluids due to van der Waals forces has been numerically simulated in \cite{hwang1993rupture} on a plane surface, and \cite{gorla2001rupture} on a cylindrical surface.
+In this article we focus on rupture of thin films of power-law fluids, bounded between a solid substrate and free surface, due to van der Waals forces.
+This problem has been numerically simulated in \cite{hwang1993rupture} for a plane substrate, and in \cite{gorla2001rupture} for a cylindrical substrate.
 The model of a tear film in \cite{zhang2003analysis} includes both power-law fluids and van der Waals forces.
 In each of these studies, finite-time rupture is observed, but solutions are not analysed for self-similar behaviour in particular.
 In addition to numerical simulations, \cite{garg2017self-similar} determine appropriate similarity exponents, but do not explicitly compute similarity profiles.
 There are thus still significant open questions regarding the calculation and properties of similarity solutions describing rupture, particularly as dependent on the power-law exponent $n$.

-Rupture of free thin liquid sheets (featuring two interfaces, and no solid substrate) have also been considered~\cite{thete2015self,garg2022local}.
+Apart from coating of solid substrates, rupture of free thin liquid sheets of power-law fluids (featuring two interfaces, and no solid substrate) have also been considered~\cite{thete2015self,garg2022local}.
 The dominant physical effects, and thus the self-similar scalings, are highly dependent on power-law exponent $n$.
 When inertia is present \cite{thete2015self}, the dominant balance is either (for $n> 6/7$) between inertia, viscosity, and van der Waals force or (for $n < 6/7$) between inertia, surface tension, and van der Waals force.
 When inertia is neglected \cite{garg2022local}, the dominant forces are either viscosity and van der Waals force (for $n \gtrsim 0.58$) or viscosity, surface tension, and van der Waals force (for $n \lesssim 0.58$).
 Similarity solutions (which are of the second kind) have only been explicitly computed in the case where the dominant terms are the viscous and van der Waals terms.